|Study location||Netherlands, Maastricht|

 B2, 6.5 IELTS

 Most of what we learn about global news events comes to us from the mass media, an industry often described as being grounded in objectivity.
-But even the concept of objectivity is highly subjective.
+But in this era of “alternative facts” even the concept of objectivity is highly subjective.
 Differences based on culture, language, politics, economics, power structures and a variety of other factors abound.
-One country’s “terrorist” bent on senseless destruction is another’s “martyr” sacrificing lives for a just cause.
+Just what is fake news when one country’s “terrorist” bent on senseless destruction is another’s “martyr” sacrificing lives for a just cause?

 Presentation Topics: Ongoing and breaking stories in the news.

 Course Instructor: Professor Maxey Parrish of Baylor University in Waco, Texas, has a background in media relations and journalism education.
 He graduated from Baylor with a Bachelor of Arts in journalism and spent almost 25 years handling media relations for U.S. college sports competitions as well as international teams for the U.S. Olympic Committee.
 At the Barcelona Olympics, he was in charge of publicity for the U.S. athletics team, where his coverage won a Best in the Nation Writing Award and served as the basis for his Master of Science degree thesis.
 At the Atlanta Games he coordinated media interviews at the Olympic Stadium.
 He has also worked international sports events throughout Europe and Korea.
-For the past 13 years he has been on the faculty of the Department of Journalism, Public Relations & New Media at Baylor where he has won numerous teaching awards, including being named the university’s Carr P. Collins Outstanding Professor.
-He has led 16 student groups on international trips and visited 33 countries, altogether living in Europe over a year.
+For the past 19 years he has been on the faculty of the Department of Journalism, Public Relations & New Media at Baylor where he has won numerous teaching awards, including being named the university’s Carr P. Collins Outstanding Professor.
+He has led 21 student groups on international trips and visited some 40 countries, altogether living in Europe two years.

 Students will have a better understanding of international journalism systems and how they present stories, making them better able to seek the truth in media they consume.